Lane Thomas Player Props: Nationals vs. Phillies

 - The pitching staff for the Phillies has a collective 9.4 K/9, the sixth-best in MLB.

-- The left-hander's most recent time out was on Saturday against the New York Mets, when he went five innings, surrendering three earned runs while giving up five hits.
+- In his most recent appearance on Sunday, the righty went 5 1/3 innings against the New York Mets, giving up five earned runs while surrendering nine hits.

-- In three games this season, the 26-year-old has a 4.05 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .220 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.